wftech/redis-log-processor/README.md

-# Redis to SQLite Log Collector
+# Redis to PostgreSQL Collector

 This script collects logs from a Redis list and saves them into a SQLite database.
 It is designed to process logs in real-time while supporting flexible configuration through command-line arguments, environment variables, and a YAML configuration file.